Benton, Illinois: Benton Public Library

 The library has a program in which people can pay for brick to be engraved and used on its property, and the funds made go to the library.

 The library contains about 48,000 materials, including Books, Audio books, Magazines, Large Print Materials, and Music CDs.
 Access to computers is also available at the library.
+It opened a reading garden behind the building which contains painted chairs made by the local high school and other donated play equipment, including a large handmade wooden ship.

 Benton Public Park

 The Benton Public Park has a few playgrounds, and picnic areas, as well as tennis courts, basketball courts, and ball fields.
 The Public Park also has a paved walking path that loops around the ball fields.
 The park is located near a railroad, and a red caboose sits at the entrance of the park.